alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 - Select "Password reset" from the left hand menu
   - In the inital "Properties" panel, set "Self service password reset enabled" to "All"
   - Select "On-premises integration" from the left-hand menu and ensure "Write back passwords to your on-premises directory" is set to "Yes"

-### Set KeyVault access policies

-1. Go the the Azure portal.
-Under the subscription entered in the config file there will be a newly created resource group called `RG_DSG_SECRETS`.
-Go to the `key-vault` inside it and click `access policies` in the left panel.

-2. Click `Select principal` and find the security group that should have access.
-    - For Turing test SHMs this should be: `Safe Haven Test Admins`
-    - For Turing production SHMs this should be: `Safe Haven Production Admins` Safe Haven Test Admins" for test SHMs and "Safe Haven Production Admins"
-    - For non-turing users, create a security group of Users who should have access.

-3. Select all under `Key permissions`, `Secret permissions` and `Certificate permissions`

-4. Click ok.

 ### Add additional administrators
 The User who creates the AAD will automatically have the Global Administrator (GA) Role (Users with this role have access to all administrative features in Azure Active Directory).
 Additional users require this role to prevent this person being a single point of failure.